 Workplace teams are somewhat like a family.
-And any time a group of people with wildly different personalities are forced to coexist together – whether it’s at the Thanksgiving table or the conference table – things don’t always go smoothly.
-While some teams are blessed with personality types that balance each other well, many have one or two dominant personalities who throw the dynamic off-kilter.
+And any time a group of people with wildly different personalities coexist together – whether it’s at the Thanksgiving table or the conference table – things don’t always go smoothly.
+While some teams are blessed with personality types that balance each other well, many have a dominating personality (or two) who throw the dynamic off-kilter.

 Having team members who speak up often is not inherently a bad thing.
 But when one person dominates conversations and meetings in a workplace, it often stifles engagement from other colleagues.
-It can make the office feel like an unsafe place to contribute, offer constructive criticism, and bring a diverse set of opinions, which ultimately harms morale.
+It can make the office feel unsafe to contribute, offer constructive criticism, and bring diverse opinions, which ultimately harms morale.
 Sometimes this happens because the dominating person simply lacks self-awareness, or they’re just very extroverted and excited to participate.
-Other times, it’s because the person has an “Enforcer” conflict style: an attitude that what’s most important is that they “win” and get their own needs met, even if it damages the relationship.
+Other times, it’s because the person has an “Enforcer” conflict style.
+This is an attitude that what’s most important is that they “win” and get their own needs met, even if it damages the relationship.

 It takes courage to confront this problem, but it’s vital if you want to restore harmony within your team.
 Whether you’re a manager of a domineering employee, a colleague wanting to rein in a teammate’s behavior, or a professional trying to curb your own tendency to take over, here’s how to effectively tackle this common issue.

-Chiming in during meetings comes naturally to talkative, extroverted people, but employees with this personality type may not realize their frequent contributions can cause quieter colleagues to hold back.
-If you’re quick to speak up in meetings, it’s helpful to work on self-awareness skills to make sure you’re not holding the floor for too long or keeping others from engaging.
+Chiming in during meetings might come naturally to talkative, extroverted people.
+But employees with dominating personalities may not realize that their frequent contributions can cause quieter colleagues to hold back.
+If you’re quick to speak up in meetings, it’s helpful to work on self-awareness to ensure you’re not keeping others from engaging.
 If you have a lot to say, ask yourself, “Am I pausing to see if anyone else wants to chime in?” and “Do I recognize when I’ve been speaking more than a few minutes?”

-In the bigger picture, being more aware of your personality and behaviors as they relate to a variety of qualities and contexts can be revelatory.
 Tools like the DISC personality assessment – a measure of behavioral style based on the qualities of dominance, influence, steadiness and conscientiousness – are among those that workplaces rely on to help employees deepen that valuable self-understanding.
-Take some time to check out DISC and other widely available assessments to discover more about your own priorities and preferences, many of which may be unconscious.
+Take some time to check out DISC and other widely available assessments to discover more about your own priorities and preferences.

 Encourage others to talk